Beverley is an experienced mediator (full time since 2013) having previously been a litigation partner in a leading firm of solicitors.

 “Thank you for your apparently limitless supply of patience and your assistance with getting us to a resolution.”

-“It was a real pleasure to work with you and your skillful handling of the mediation was a masterclass.”
+“It was a real pleasure to work with you and your skilful handling of the mediation was a masterclass.”

 “Your performance was excellent.
 One of the best that I have seen from a mediator in the past 30 years of acting in mediations.”